What Is The Weight Of Water Per Litre?

 The simple answer is that 1 litre of water weighs 1kg.

-If the reason that you need to know the weight of water per litre is for the purpose of window cleaning then read on.
+If the reason that you need to know the weight of water per litre is for the purpose of window cleaning with a pure water window cleaning system where you carry the water in your vehicle, then read on.

 This article will also tell you about the size of the most popular baffled tanks needed and the weight of water that you can fit into each tank.
 We will also look at the weight and amount of water that each vehicle can carry.